 TEXT(B5,”yy”)&TEXT((B5-DATEVALUE(“1/1/”&TEXT(B5,”yy”))+1),”000″)

-- TEXT(B5,”yy”): Firstly, the TEXT function will show the year value in two digits from the reference cell.
+• TEXT(B5,”yy”): The TEXT function will show the year value in two digits from the reference cell.
 You will see these two digits in the first place after conversion.

-- TEXT((B5-DATEVALUE(“1/1/”&TEXT(B5,”yy”))+1),”000″): Secondly, this part of the formula will give the number of days that matches with the days and months from the value of cell B5 as a result.
-Finally, the ampersand operator will join both of the parts two show the desired result.
+• TEXT((B5-DATEVALUE(“1/1/”&TEXT(B5,”yy”))+1),”000″): This part of the formula will give the number of days that matches with the days and months from the value of cell B5 as a result.
+Finally, the ampersand operator will join both of the parts to show the desired result.

-Read More: How to Convert Text Date and Time to Date Format in Excel (7 Easy Ways)
+Read More: Convert 7-Digit Julian Date to Calendar Date in Excel

 Things to Remember